Call Us

 Body Mass Index, (BMI), Measure of Body Fat

-Body Mass Index (BMI) and How it Measure the Body Fat Body Mass Index (BMI) is based on your high and weight about your height and applied to most adult men and women aged 20 and over.
-For children aged 2 and above, BMI percentile is the best assessment of body fat.
+Body Mass Index (BMI) is based on your high and weight about your Height and is applied to most adult men and women aged 20 and over.
+BMI percentile is the best assessment of body fat for children aged two and above.
 BMI does not measure body fat directly.
-However, research indicates that BMI correlates to direct measures of body fat such as underwater weighing and dual-energy X-ray absorptiometry (DXA), and is considered an inexpensive and easy-to-perform alternative for these.
+However, research indicates that BMI correlates to direct measures of body fat, such as underwater weighing and dual-energy X-ray absorptiometry (DXA), and is considered an inexpensive and easy-to-perform alternative for these.

 FACTS ON BMI